Skip to content

 New Small Business Grants

 The Ohio Grants Partnership offers funding opportunities aimed at nascent small businesses looking to expand.
-Recognizing the significant impact that financial support can have on a business's ability to grow and retain jobs, these grants offer a substantial aid for purchasing necessary machinery or equipment.
+Recognizing the significant impact that financial support can have on a business's ability to grow and retain jobs, these grants offer substantial aid for purchasing necessary machinery or equipment.

 • Grant Amounts: Businesses can receive up to $50,000, distributed in increments tailored to the specific needs of an expanding company.